kosehy/python_review/README.md

 * [Keep In Touch](#keep-in-touch)

 ## Introduction
+This repository is for reviewing python language.
 #### About This Project
+To getting more familiar with python3, I will keep update python code example.
 #### About Me
 Developer, Designer Be creative!!
 Currently Studying [@42SiliconValley][42]